Skip to content

 What happens at the end of the program?

 We will collect all of the equipment and hatchlings.
-If any person wants to purchase the hatchlings they must complete the Adoption Application first, followed by their purchase.
-They will need to complete this paperwork by no later than Wednesday before we collect the equipment.
-We can also supply them with any feed or equipment they need in order to look after the hatchlings Allow the residents to have enough time to say goodbye to the chicks and ducklings.
+If any person wants to purchase the hatchlings, we recommend that they first visit our website and fill out the Adoption Application.
+Then return to our website to complete the purchase.
+The cutoff is Wednesday before we collect the equipment.
+We can also supply them with any feed or equipment they need in order to look after the hatchlings.
+Allow the residents to have enough time to say goodbye to the chicks and ducklings.
 If we have your mobile number, you will receive an SMS from us detailing the time of the collection.

 Need a copy of the Risk Assessment?